Category: Sources

 Location: Weltmuseum Wien – Vienna, Austria

-Probably the most iconic piece of Aztec history in existence, this incredible green quetzal-feather headdress is majestic, even 500 years after its manufacture.
+Probably the most iconic piece Aztec artefact in existence, this incredible green quetzal-feather headdress is majestic, even 500 years after its manufacture.
 Made in 1515, and was made using materials from across the empire, including hundreds of green quetzal feathers and thousands of gold buttons.
 Cortes took possession of it in Mexico during the conquest and quickly sent this piece back to Europe, possibly in the first shipment to Spain in July 1519.
 It’s next documented appearance is when it was catalogued in 1596 at the death of Ferdinand II, who had apparently received it from a relative, who had received it from Cortes.
 It remained in the Hapsburg family until it made it into academic hands in 1880.
 Mexico has made attempts to have the headdress returned but as of today it resides at the Weltsmuseum Wien in Vienna, Austria.

 Quetzal-feather headdress housed in Vienna.